 But we’ll have to get back to those another time.

-There’s probably cat vids we should all be watching.
+There are probably cat vids we should all be watching.

 That image of the apple and the …. thing was from unsplash.com and was posted by Roberta Sorge.